stevexyz/SlyMlego/docs/README.md

 ## TROUBLESHOOTING

 The app seems "waiting" at the beginning or during epoch execution</br>
-    -> Do you have samples in the inputs to be processed directory?</br>
-        -> If so you can either `PrepareInputs.py` or run `TrainModel.py` with optional epd input file as parameter
+    -> Do you have samples in the inputs to be processed directory?
+If not you can either `PrepareInputs.py` or run `TrainModel.py` with optional epd input file as parameter

 The app seems "waiting" at the end of the epoch</br>
     -> Do you have samples in the validation directory?